JJeris/JJeris/README.md

 # Hi, my name is Justs.
-I’m a student at the University of Latvia Computer science faculty, where I study computer science.
-I'm currently employed at [PhysicalAddons](https://www.physicaladdons.com/psa/) as a ReactJS and Tauri developer, Blender 3D addon programmer using Python and a Software Tester.
-I've had extensive experience using JavaScript, Rust, Python, Blender as well as performing technical customer support.
+I’m a student at the University of Latvia Computer science faculty, where I study software engineering.
+I'm currently employed at [PhysicalAddons](https://www.physicaladdons.com/psa/) as a Junior React and Tauri developer, JavaScript, Python and Rust programmer.
+I've had extensive experience in desktop app development, software testing and customer support.

-I am particularly interested in game development as well as desktop app development, using sustainable technology, like the Rust Language and Tauri framework.

 # Extracurricular:

-As of now I've finished or started these courses/bootcamps:
 - TestDevLabs *Introduction to Software Testing, JavaScript and Web Automation* [TDLschool](https://tdlschool.com/)

   Final grades: